1962 in the Vietnam War: September

-After his visit to South Vietnam, General Taylor returned to Washington.
+After his visit to South Vietnam, Taylor returned to Washington.
 His report was optimistic, citing progress in implementing the strategic hamlet program and training ARVN, improved performances by the paramilitary Civil Guard and Self-Defense Forces, and a larger area of territory under the control of South Vietnam.
 He also cited problems with intelligence, South Vietnam's lack of a counterinsurgency plan, and continued infiltration of men and supplies from North Vietnam.

 October

 The Buon Enao CIDG project in Darlac province now counted about 200 Montagnard villages with a population of 60,000 people joined to resist the VC.
 They were protected by 10,600 defenders and 1,500 strike force personnel.
 Both the defenders and strike force personnel were themselves villagers.
 The U.S. Special Forces had four soldiers in each of six Area Development Centers responsible for both civic and paramilitary action.
 Firefights between the VC and the villages were nearly daily occurrences.
 About 50 villagers were killed by the VC during 1962; VC casualties were estimated at 200 killed and 460 captured.
 Buon Enao was considered by some senior U.S. military officers as the most impressive American accomplishment achieved until then in South Vietnam.
 However, the transfer of responsibility for the CIDG from the CIA to the DOD under Operation Switchover would soon destroy the effectiveness of the program as U.S. Special Forces were increasingly assigned purely military missions.